Mike Hewson: Shearing

 Where Do I Go?

-I currently have jobs all over Lincolnshire and some in North and West Yorkshire, Nottinghamshire, Derbyshire, Leicestershire, Cumbria, Bebfordshire and Hertfordshire, but I will travel anywhere if we can come to an arrangement on travel costs.
+I currently have jobs all over Lincolnshire and some in North and West Yorkshire, Nottinghamshire, Derbyshire, Leicestershire, Norfolk, Warwickshire, and Essex but I will travel anywhere if we can come to an arrangement on travel costs.

 What Do I Charge?

-Minimum charge of £35 for the first hour or so and an extra amount will be charged for travel costs if travelling over 10 miles or so (at 55p/mile), or £1.40/sheep if you have a lot (over 20).
+Minimum charge of £40 for the first hour or so and an extra amount will be charged for travel costs if travelling over 10 miles or so (at 50p/mile), or £3.00/sheep if you have a lot (over 20)

-I did not want to charge for travel as it puts up the price so much, but as some of my clients are over 200 miles away I can end up been out the house all day, with most of it driving, and only earning £35, so, at 55p/mile it gives me 30p/mile towards running costs and about £10/hr when traveling.
+I did not want to charge for travel as it puts up the price so much, but as some of my clients are over 200 miles away I can end up been out the house all day, with most of it driving, and only earning £40, so, at 50p/mile it gives me 30p/mile towards running costs and about £10/hr when traveling.
 I think that sounds fair.

-If you are badley organised or the sheep are very hard to do (if they are dirty or in poor condition, or just a tricky breed of sheep like Merino) or things are generally not going well (such as I spend 2hrs getting then into a pen!!)
-I might have to charge a minimum of £20/hr, but as I usually do between 10 and 20 sheep/hr that does not happen very often.
+If you are badly organised or the sheep are very hard to do (if they are dirty or in poor condition, or just a tricky breed of sheep like Merino) or things are generally not going well (such as I spend 2hrs getting them into a pen!!)
+I might have to charge a minimum of £20/hr, but as I usually do between 10 and 20 sheep/hr that does not happen very often (with very wooly sheep I might only be able to do 3 or 4 an hour).
 If I am with you for a day or two I might well give you a discount.

-If I bring a generator I may charge a little towards the petrol costs.
+If I bring a generator I may charge a little towards the petrol costs, about £10 a day.

 What Have I Done?

-My current records are 28/hr on one hot afternoon, and a total of 186 in a day.
+My current records are 28/hr on one hot afternoon in June, and a total of 186 in a day.

 I mostly shear little lots of pet sheep often two or three sheep at each stop, and on some days go to six or seven households.